canvasxyz/canvas/docs/5-deployment.md

 }
 ```

-We've initialized the `useCanvas` hook with a `null` first parameter,
+We've initialized the `useCanvas` hook with `null` instead of a
-instead of a WebSocket URL.
-As a result, the application won't try to
+WebSocket URL.
+As a result, the application won't try to sync to a
-sync to a server WebSocket, and will persist in the browser until
-IndexedDB is cleared.
+server, and will only persist temporarily until IndexedDB is cleared.

 ## CLI application